gophergala2016/skeddy/README.md

   <cron_expression> <http_endpoint> <payload>
 ```

-cron_expression should be in accordance to the cron expression format given [here](https://godoc.org/github.com/robfig/cron), payload can be raw json or json file from where payload will be read.
+cron_expression should be in accordance to the cron expression format given [here](https://godoc.org/github.com/robfig/cron), payload is optional and can be raw json or json file from where payload will be read.
 JSON file should be given as @filename.
 While using UI interface, you can also upload a file whose content will be read and send as payload.

 # Usage

-skeddy can be used to send periodic notifications to http endpoints.
+Skeddy can be used to send periodic notifications to http endpoints.
 It has a user friendly UI interface with which anyone can hit my server and add their events in my skeddy.
 This can be used cross-platform unlike cron (used only in UNIX).
 Skeddy uses the same format as cron scheduler.

 # Motivation